 Tradition melds with a state-of-the-art facility for the Chicago Cubs and the City of Mesa in 2016, as the team starts their third season at Sloan Park (known as Cubs Park in 2014).
-2015 marks the Cubs 37th consecutive, and 51st overall spring training in Mesa.
+2016 marks the Cubs 38th consecutive, and 52nd overall spring training in Mesa.
 It’s also the 64th year the Cubs have held spring training in the state of Arizona.

-The new jewel of the Cactus League, Sloan Park boasts the largest seating capacity of all major league baseball spring training stadiums at 15,000, with 9,200 fixed seats, 4,200 outfield berm capacity, and room for 1,600 on the suite level.
+The jewel of the Cactus League, Sloan Park boasts the largest seating capacity of all major league baseball spring training stadiums at 15,000, with 9,200 fixed seats, 4,200 outfield berm capacity, and room for 1,600 on the suite level.
 While the stadium has baseball’s largest capacity for spring training games, the Cubs took great effort to preserve the intimate environment that spring training is known for.

 The stadium has several elements reminiscent of Wrigley Field, including dark green light towers, metal work on the upper deck, and a press box facade that looks similar to Wrigley’s.
 The Cubs will be situated in the third base dugout at Sloan Park, (at Hohokam Stadium they were in the first base dugout), maintaining the consistency of Wrigley where the team occupies the third base dugout during home games.
 The new park will also feature a red marquee sign, mimicking the famous sign that adorns the exterior of Wrigley Field.

 Set on 142 acres where Mesa’s Riverview Golf Course was formerly located, Sloan Park is near the intersection of highways 101 and 202, bordered on the south by Rio Salado Parkway.
 The complex includes four practice fields, two major league diamonds, a half-sized field, 16 batting tunnels (12 indoors), 22 pitching mounds, and nearly 65,000 square feet of clubhouse space.

-The Sloan Park complex will be used year-round by the organization, and features the Cactus League’s largest player development building at 70,000 square feet.
+The Sloan Park complex is used year-round by the organization, and features the Cactus League’s largest player development building at 70,000 square feet.
 This building includes major and minor league locker rooms, a 7,500 square-foot two-story weight room/workout facility, a 120 seat theater for meetings, and hydrotherapy room containing four whirlpools, with separate hydrotherapy pool.

 • 360 feet down the leftfield line